calebmsword/kivy/README.md

    - If we inspect Kivy’s source code, `widget_a.to_window(x, y, initial=True, relative=True)` is equivalent to calling `widget_a.parent.to_window(x, y, relative=True)`.
    - That is, `x`, `y` are assumed to be in the relative coordinates of the direct parent of the widget which calls the method.
 It returns a tuple that is this position in window coordinates.
    - Never do this.
 If you ever need this very specific conversion, just use `widget_a.parent.to_window(x, y, relative=True)`, which is more declarative.

+`parent.to_widget(x, y)`
+ - `x`, `y` are assumed to be in window coordinates.
+It returns a tuple that converts this position into the parent coordinates of the widget which calls the method.
+   - For example, `widget_a.pos = widget_a.parent.to_widget(Window.width/2, Window.height/2)` places `widget_a` in the center of the application.
+   - This hack works because, as mentioned in [the previous chapter](#consquences-of-the-definitions), the widget/local coordinates of the parent have the same origin as the parent coordinates of the child.

 ### Converting coordinates between widgets
 [Back to chapter start](#kivy-coordinates)